adity-om/masked_orb_slam/README.md

 <br>

-The visualization of masks used for our framework can be seen below:
+The visualization of the masks we used for our framework can be seen below:
 <p align="center">
 <img src="https://gitlab.eecs.umich.edu/v_slam/orb-slam_dynamic/-/raw/main/media/mask_KITTI.gif" alt="mask_KITTI" width="1200"/>